PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-SwordsOfJustice.md

 This program uses [`TOLERATE_SYSTEM_UPDATE_MENU_FAST`](../Appendix/GlobalSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.

 There is no option to search only for a square shiny.
 Nearly all shinies are square and only 15/65536 are star.
 Therefore it is infeasible to hunt for star shiny.

+### Go Home when Done:

+After finding a shiny, go to the Switch Home to idle.
+Turn this off for unattended streaming so that your viewers can see the shiny.

 ### Airplane Mode: